scottpetrovic/SimpleMind/README.md

 - Export and Import mind map to JSON format.
 - Color labeling

-## TODO
-- How to build binaries for Windows and Linux
-- How to publish binaries out to github

 ## Building
 You need node.js for this.
 I am on version 18